-Beyond the seaside resorts that make it famous, Royan Atlantique is rich in villages and also in heritage, from the hills of the Gironde to the marshes of the Seudre, across fields or on the edge of forests.
-Often discreet, sometimes secret, these villages of character are revealed to those who deserve it, to those who will take a step aside.
+Beyond the seaside resorts that make it famous, Royan Atlantique is rich in villages.
+Also rich in heritage, from the hillsides of the Gironde to the marshes of the Seudre, across fields or on the edge of forests.
+Often discreet, sometimes secret, these villages of character reveal themselves to those who deserve it, to those who take the step aside.

 The Most Beautiful Villages of France®, a duo of character with Talmont and Mornac

 Two villages of character on two estuaries, on two shores: Talmont-sur-Gironde et Mornac-sur-Seudre.
-Like the two lungs of a country in the shape of a peninsula: the Pays Royannais.
-Thus along the water and along the alleys, we go to meet two cities where the authentic meets the picturesque, where the vestiges of old stones reveal to us a history which has been enriched from century to century.
-The two villages on a human scale do not indulge people in a hurry and can be visited on foot to better understand them.
+Like the two lungs of a peninsula-shaped country: the Royan region.
+Thus, along the water and along the narrow streets, we set off to meet two cities where the authentic meets the picturesque.
+The remains of the old stones reveal a history that has been enriched from century to century.
+The two human-sized villages do not give themselves over to people in a hurry.
+They can be visited on foot to better understand them.

-The past has notably modeled the shape of the towns of these villages of character: a grid at right angles for the military bastide of Talmont-sur-Gironde, a spiral for the old fishing district of Mornac-sur-Seudre.
+The past has notably shaped the shape of the towns of these characterful villages.
+A right-angled grid for the military fortified town of Talmont-sur-Gironde, a spiral for the old fishing district of Mornac-sur-Seudre.
 Each of the two communes is above all dominated by its roman church which has a part in the identity of the village.
 The alleys are made up of side-by-side dwellings whose shutter colors follow one another and alternate as desired.
 Talmont's coastline is made up of squares, that of Mornac, of oyster huts.
 The natural environment of Talmont is made of cliffs and vineyards.
 Mornac is surrounded by marshes and refining beds for oysters.

 The two villages live, in particular, by the presence ofartists andcraftsmen : painting, sculpture, pottery, glassware, leather… Each sign, each window invites you to push open the door of their workshops and stalls.
 Also, at the bend of a street, we meet the inhabitant who willingly shares the little stories and anecdotes that are transmitted by word of mouth, from generation to generation.
 They are today the salt of our guided tours.